Christ Nagar School, Thiruvananthapuram

-Christ Nagar Higher Secondary school started in 1976 as a private English Medium School in Trivandrum, India, recognised by the state government of Kerala as a minority educational institution.
+Christ Nagar School started in 1976 as a private English Medium School in Thiruvananthapuram, India, recognised by the STATE GOVERNMENT OF Kerala as a minority educational institution.
 In 2002, Christ Nagar High School was upgraded to higher secondary level.
+It has 4 syllabus which includes State, CBSE, ICSE and IGCSE.

 Schools

-Christ Nagar Group of Educational Institutions consists of four private schools, a teachers' training college, and a kindergarten:
+Christ Nagar Group of Educational Institutions consists of 4 private schools, a teachers' training college and a kindergarten.

 The schools in Kowdiar share a campus near Vellayambalam Junction in Thiruvananthapuram, Kerala.